Male Incontinence

 Uroflowmetry

-A uroflow test measures the speed and strength of your urinary stream.
-Slower than normal speed may indicate an enlarged prostate is interrupting the stream.
+A uroflow test measures the speed of your urinary stream.
+Slower than normal rates may indicate that an enlarged prostate is reducing the stream.

 Post-Void Residual Urine Test

 After you urinate, your urologist may use ultrasound to see how much urine is left in your bladder.
-This may identify a blockage or help determine the extent of your enlarged prostate.
+This may identify a blockage or signs of bladder dysfunction.

 Duke Health offers locations throughout the Triangle.
 Find one near you.